tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

     git push
     ```

-    Cloud Cannon is listening to changes in the repo and will immediately sync and build the project.
+    CloudCannon is listening to changes in the repo and will immediately sync and build the project.

-4. In Cloud Cannon, click the preview URL in the upper-left corner and view the built site.
+4. In CloudCannon, click the preview URL in the upper-left corner and view the built site.
 The  built site should include the weatherdata endpoint and look as follows:

     <a href="http://tropical-jackal.cloudvent.net" class="noExtIcon"><img src="images/aviator-weatherdata-endpoint.png" /></a>